FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. This button takes them over to the OAuth server's login page.
 1. On this page, there is an button to "Login with Facebook" and the user clicks that.
 1. This button takes them over to Facebook's OAuth server.
-1. They log into Facebook.
+1. They log in to Facebook.
 1. Facebook presents the user with the permission grant screen.
 1. The user authorizes the requested permissions.
 1. Facebook redirects the browser back to TWGTL's OAuth server, which reconciles out the user's account.